Interesting elements seem to catch my attention and sometimes I feel forced to stop what I’m doing and just have some fun to see what I can create.

 Adding Pine and Ribbon

-This was a fun project all you really need is a strong hand because this wire is bulky.
-When Christmas is over I plan to remove the ribbon and pine and dress it up for spring.
+This was a fun project, all you really need is a strong hand because this wire is bulky but it sure does make a neat wreath base.

 Creating something different is always fun and brings some uniqueness to your space.
 This wreath is just perfect for farm life.